sbalnojan/iac-workshop/README.md

 Perfect, that works.

-Question: Now run the test a second time...
+<mark>Question</mark>: Now run the test a second time...
 What happens?

 (Uh oh, new concept: Declarative vs. Imperative code...)

-Question 2: What if we were to randomize the name?
+<mark>Question 2</mark>: What if we were to randomize the name?

 Both problems could be handled with by: